• Skip to primary navigation

 Once you get your store-bought or homemade gluten-free puff pastry in order, it’s time to assemble and cook your gluten-free pigs in a blanket.

-I was able to make 24 gluten-free pigs in a blanket using a single sheet of Schar gluten-free puff pastry.
-To maximize the dough, I rolled it out (just a tad), and then used my pizza slicer to cut small rectangles of dough.
+Using a single sheet of gluten-free puff pastry, I was able to make 24 gluten-free pigs in a blanket.
+To maximize the dough, I rolled it out (just a tad) and then used my pizza slicer to cut small rectangles of dough.

 I then brushed the tops with egg wash for a more browned look.
-This is optional and please check the instructions on any store-bought brand to see if this step is recommended.
-It’s a recommended step when using my puff pastry recipe.
+This step is optional, but please check the instructions on any store-bought brand to see if it’s recommended.
+I recommend it when using my puff pastry recipe.

 Step #3: Bake